hendricius/the-bread-code/recipes/sweet/banana-bread.md

 ## Instructions

-Squash the bananas, and mix it with the sugar, butter, vannilla extract, the eggs and the yoghourt until it is frothy.
-Mix the flour with the salt and the bicarbonate soda seperately and mix now everything together until it is a uniform mass.
+Squash the bananas, and mix it with the sugar, butter, vanilla extract, the eggs and the yogurt until it is frothy.
+Mix the flour with the salt and the bicarbonate soda separately and mix now everything together until it is a uniform mass.

 Fill the mass in a 20 cm tin loaf.